pratyush-prateek/tagging-system-backend/README.md

 ## Description

-Implementation of a tagging system in backend (In progress)
+Implementation of a resource tagging system.
+Respective services will be hosted in K8S clusters.
+(In progress)

 ## Installation